 You may have heard that it takes a village to raise a child.
 Well, we believe it takes a village to get married too!
 Southern Bride and Groom began as an idea to connect North Carolina brides and grooms with the best services and venues in our community.
 From the very beginning, we’ve wanted you to have the team you need to make your wedding dreams a reality.

-Donna started the magazine in 1986, exactly thirty-one years ago.
+Donna started the magazine in 1986, thirty-three years ago.
 We’ve been growing ever since – from Raleigh and Durham, to the entire NC Triangle Area and beyond to the Triad and nearby destination wedding cities across the NC coast.